msealadwani/California-Housing-Prices/Proposal/README.md

 - pandas, numpy for exploring the data.
 - matplotlib and Seaborn for visualizing the data.
 - scikit-learn to do our machine learning.
-- statsmodels to do the regressions.
+- math library to use sqrt.
-- plotly provides online graphing, analytics, and statistics tools
+- folium library to visualize a map.
 - Powerpoint
 - Zoom
 - Canva